Lynsey Askew: Early and personal life

 Askew was born on 3 September 1986 in Bromley, Greater London.

 In 1995, at the age of 9, Askew, together with some friends, started a ladies team at Hayes Cricket Club.
 She attended Hayes School and was part of the team that won the 2002 National Under-15 Championship.

 Askew is married to former Australian cricketer Alex Blackwell.

 Domestic career

 Askew played county cricket for Kent, initially between 2002 and 2009.
 She later returned for brief stints in 2012 and 2015.
 She had a brief spell with Otago in 2008/09 and played for Australian Capital Territory between 2010 and 2014.

 International career

 Askew took six wickets in One Day Internationals and six wickets in Twenty20 Internationals.
 She made her international high score of 68 in a One Day International against New Zealand at Chemplast Cricket Ground, Chennai on 3 March 2007.
-Her partnership of 73 with Isa Guha set a new record for highest ninth-wicket partnership in Women's One Day Internationals, which remains unbroken.
+Her partnership of 73 with Isa Guha set a new record for highest ninth-wicket partnership in Women's One Day Internationals, which remained unbroken until 2024.